Skip to main content

 Faster Growth Potential Than Large Caps

 The growth potential of mid caps can be compelling as they expand their market share, enter new markets, or innovate in their respective industries.
 Additionally, we believe mid cap companies are generally more agile and can quickly adapt to changing market conditions and capitalize on emerging opportunities.
 Our research shows that earnings estimates for mid cap stocks are projected to grow faster than many large caps, which may have already reached their life cycle maturity.
-Over the last 30 years as of December 31, 2024, the earnings per share (EPS) growth rate for the S&P MidCap 400 Index has been over 260 basis points (bps) per year greater than the S&P 500 Index.
-This has resulted in S&P MidCap 400 Index earnings increasing 1,559% during this time period compared to 735% for the S&P 500 Index.
+Over the last 30 years as of September 30, 2025, the earnings per share (EPS) growth rate for the S&P MidCap 400 Index has been 295 basis points (bps) per year greater than that of the S&P 500 Index.
+This has resulted in S&P MidCap 400 Index earnings increasing 1,503% during this time period compared to 712% for the S&P 500 Index.

-In addition to a structural growth advantage evidenced by historical data, mid cap stocks are forecast to grow their earnings much faster than large cap stocks (see Figure 3).
+In addition to a structural growth advantage evidenced by historical data, mid cap stocks are projected to grow their earnings much faster than large cap stocks (see Figure 3).

 Attractive Relative Valuation